 Reporting requirements for wages and withheld taxes.
-The employer must report the amount of wages and deposits of withheld income and social security and Medicare taxes by filing Form 941, Employer's Quarterly Federal Tax Return.
+The employer must report the amount of wages and deposits of withheld income and social security and Medicare taxes by filing Form 941.
 Household employers should see Publication 926, Household Employer's Tax Guide for information on reporting and paying employment taxes on wages paid to household employees.

 Form W-2.
-The employer must also report on Form W-2, Wage and Tax Statement, the wages subject to withholding and withheld taxes and give copies of this form to the employee.
+The employer must also report on Form W-2 the wages subject to withholding and withheld taxes and give copies of this form to the employee.
 For more information, see the instructions for these forms.